kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 #### Resource discovery

-This future step will add support for discovery of available QoS-class resource types (and the classes withing each type) on each node.
+This future step will add support for discovery of available QoS-class resource types (and the classes within each type) on each node.

 Resource discovery together with resource status/capacity information (above) enables scheduler support for QoS-class resources.
 This would also make it